 Share with others!
 EyeMelanoma.org gets you quickly to the info & resources you need

-If you are experiencing vision impairment from radiation treatment of your ocular melanoma tumor or from enucleation (surgical eye removal), low vision rehabilitation services and other types of support are available.
+If you are experiencing any kind of vision impairment from radiation treatment of your ocular melanoma tumor or from enucleation (surgical eye removal), low vision rehabilitation services and other types of support are available.

-Also, for ocular melanoma patients undergoing radiation of their tumor:
+For ocular melanoma patients undergoing RADIATION of their tumor:

-Also, for ocular melanoma patients undergoing surgical eye removal:
+For ocular melanoma patients undergoing surgical EYE REMOVAL:

 Search the directory for "agencies and independent service providers offering low vision services" in your U.S. state or Canadian province.
 The link below is pre-set for 'Low Vision Services.'
 (There are other related categories as well from which to choose.)
 Directory provided by APHConnectCenter.org's VisionAware.